NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/week0-setup/01-01-2016-week0-setup-QGIS-rhdf5.md

 2. The download will automatically start.
 3. Open QGIS to ensure that it is properly downloaded and installed.

-#### Mac OSX
+### Mac OSX

 1. Select <a href="http://www.kyngchaos.com/software/qgis/" target="_blank">
 KyngChaos QGIS download page</a>.
 This will take you to a new page.
 2. Select the current version of QGIS.
 The download file (dmg format) should start automatically.
+3. Once downloaded, run the dmg file.
+When you run the DMG, it will create a directory of installer packages that you need to run in a particular order.
+IMPORTANT:
-3. Once downloaded, open the file and read the READ ME BEFORE INSTALLING.rtf file.
+**read the READ ME BEFORE INSTALLING.rtf file**!

-Install the packages in the order indicated.
+Install the packages in the directory in the order indicated.

 1. GDAL Complete.pkg
 2. NumPy.pkg
 3. matplotlib.pkg
-4. QGIS.pkg - The other packages must be installed first.
+4. QGIS.pkg - **NOTE: you need to install GDAL, NumPy and matplotlib in order to successfully install QGIS on your mac!**

 <i class="fa fa-star"></i> **Data Tip:** If your computer doesn't allow you to
 open these packages because they are from an unknown developer, right click on